 The late 1990s saw several Lifesavers album re-issued by various labels – Kiss of Life in 1995 on Alarma records and both Us Kids and Poplife on M8 records in 1999.
 After that, the Lifesavers went dormant again for almost a decade.

 Chris Wimber went on to be a record producer as well as manager of the Vineyard Music Group.
 Sadly, Chris Wimber died on February 6, 1998 at his Southern California home after a long-term battle with melanoma cancer.
 He was 40.
 Almost two months prior to Wimber’s death his father, John, founder of the Vineyard stream of churches, died from a brain hemorrhage at age 63.

 RESURRECTION: 2008 – Present

 In June 2008, the new bass player for the Lifesavers, Joshua Lory, announced that a new album was being recorded.
 Joining Lory and Knott on the album would be Nick White on drums and Cliffy Huntington on guitar.
-No definite plans or release dates, but songs were being worked on in Beach Boys / Ramones vibe.
+No definite plans or release dates were initially announced, but the band mentioned that songs were being worked on in a Beach Boys / Ramones vibe.

-As of December 2008, 16 music demos were completed and ready for the lyric and harmony writing process.
-Accoring to their MySpace page, “Our goal is to make the ultimate soundtrack for Summer, rockin’ songs with lush vocal melodies from start to finish!”
+As of December 2008, 16 music demos had been completed and were ready for the lyric and harmony writing process.
+According to the Lifesavers MySpace page, “Our goal is to make the ultimate soundtrack for Summer, rockin’ songs with lush vocal melodies from start to finish!”